 Step 9: Check server’s AFK timeout timer

 In order to save your data, Discord may automatically set a 1 minute AFK timeout in which you will be disconnected unwillingly.
-You can increase this period of time by increasing the setting on server settings page or click here-and don’t worry there’s always an option.
+You can increase this period of time by increasing the setting on the server settings page or clicking here and don’t worry there’s always an option.

 Step 10: Disable Voice Quality of Service (QoS)